 Behind the scenes

 Boutique ad networks like to announce big ideas!
-They do this often.
+Huge ideas!
+And they do this often.
 Unfortunately, they don’t enjoy the actual grunt work of making the big ideas happen.
-They beg you to put up code for native ads, for example.
-You do, but there’s no inventory.
+They make a big splashy announcement and beg you to put up code for native ads, for example.
+You comply, but there’s no inventory for them.
 They promise there will be, but it never happens.

 And while you’re sitting there wondering if you should just remove that code, they’re like a kid opening presents.
 They’ve already forgotten all about it and moved onto some other really cool idea!
 I’m convinced they think like Silicon Valley start-ups – if they go out of business, so what?
 It was never their money to lose, and oh, the fun they had!
 These networks have a concept, but what they don’t have is a clue.